shahadNa1/Robotic_Arm/README.md

 Design Robot Control panel with Five sliders for each Motor and 2 Button Save and ON.

--Task 2: Robot Control Panel Back-End (DataBase + PHP)
+- Task 2: Robot Control Panel Back-End (DataBase + PHP)

 Connect Robot Control panel with database using php, and PHPMYAdmin.